LimenResearch/dsu/lectures/parametric_machines/index.md

   - Machines can outperform sequential neural networks.

-  - Machines have fewer parameters, hence better generalization capabilities, than sequential neural networks.
+  - Given the same number of parameters, machines can be more expressive than neural networks.
 ]

 --